akashdhruv/Multiphysics-Simulations/notes/performance.md

-## Notes about code performance, bugs, and improvements.
+## General notes about code performance, bugs, and improvements.

 - [ ] Compile AMReX in GPU mode and measure performance of Poisson solver for boiling simulations.